What is Emotional Intelligence?

 When was the last time you could have snoozed off during a meeting?
 I’m guessing recently?
 Well, great leaders know how to form special bonds with their team.
 One way to boost morale is through outdoor team-building activities.
 I find that my team is genuinely interested, and ideas start to fly when we step outside the office.
 Without self-awareness, empathy, or open communication, you can’t inspire or lead the way you should.

-Surprisingly, emotional intelligence is a relatively new theory in the world of psychology.
+Surprisingly, emotional intelligence is a relatively new theory in the world of psychology, and even newer in the realm of wellness books.
 The idea became popular in 1995 in Daniel Goleman’s book Emotional Intelligence: Why It Can Matter More Than IQ.
 That book and the research that followed in recent years found that emotional intelligence accounted for a whopping sixty-seven percent of the abilities needed for superior leadership.

 The way we feel has a profound impact on our personal and professional lives.
 Our emotions guide us, so it’s important to recognize, understand, and manage them.
 Emotions can cause us to make split-second decisions with repercussions that can last a lifetime.
+Think about that in terms of someone managing your department at work, or even running their own startup business.
 It’s for all of these reasons that emotional intelligence is invaluable in leadership.